Have you ever noticed that no matter how much time and money you invest, you're not seeing the rapid growth you want? It's frustrating.

 Follow the 80-20 rule

 20% of your customers will often generate 80% of your business – Identify who these customers are in your business.
-Chances are they are the quiet minority that you never hear from, whilst the vocal 80% delivering 20% of your revenue have you running around day after day.
+Chances are they are the quiet minority you never hear from, whilst the vocal 80% delivering 20% of your revenue have you running around daily.

-Once you know who the right customers are, find out which characteristics define them from the other 80%.
+Once you know who the right customers are, determine which characteristics define them from the other 80%.
 Demographic, Psychographic, Time / Day of purchase, Industry, you name it, data is everything here.
-Find out what it is that defines them and where to find more of them.
+Find out what defines them and where to find more of them.

 Next step?
 Target these customer types and optimise your offering and marketing for their needs.